berkley/spark/node/README.md

 * Port: 3000

-You'll need to configure your access_token in house.js and your device id(s) in control.html
+You'll need to change the config.json file to match your core ids and your access_token.
+You can also pass the access_token via the command line if you don't want to put it in a text file.

 Installation
 ============